KumoCorp/kumomta/docs/userguide/general/get_help.md

 1. Relevant log lines from the KumoMTA logs.

+1. If the kumod process is unresponsive, provide a stack trace, see [more here](../operation/troubleshooting.md#obtaining-a-stack-trace) on how to collect a stack trace.

 ## Discord

 The KumoMTA Discord server is intended for real-time communication about